-As a fast developing open source application HAProxy available for install in the Debian default repositories might not be the latest release.
+As a fast-developing open-source application, HAProxy available for installation in the Debian default repositories might not be the latest release.
 To find out what version number is being offered through the official channels enter the following command.

 sudo aptitude show haproxy